y-board/light-the-y/_modules/leds.md

 1. What happens if you use _**0, 0, 0**_ for your RGB values?

-1. Figure out the RGB value for your favorite color by using the `led_set_color`.
+1. Figure out the RGB value for your favorite color by using the `Yboard.set_led_color`.

 ## Challenges